zkotti/cosmos-tour/guide.md

 ### <a name="chaos"></a>**Everything You Need to Know About Chaos**
 Today's meaning of chaos is quite different from what the ancient Greeks understood.
 We use "chaos" in order to describe something that is completely confusing.
 For instance, if a room is cluttered, it is often defined as "chaotic."
 A lot of people do not know that the word "chaos" is derived from ancient Greece.
 Here is some more information about this primitive existence.

+1.Chaos Existing Before Anything Else.

+According to Greek mythology, chaos is the first  to ever exist, an integral part of the Greek creative story, explaining where the gods and goddesses  came from.
+As the story tells, chaos came before anything else, from which primitive gods and goddesses were born.
+However, there is some debate as to which of these gods and goddesses really arose from chaos.
+Most stories state that Eleves, the darkness, and Nuxe, the night, were undoubtedly born of chaos.
+However, other stories explain that Gaia, Tartarus, and Eros were also among the early gods and goddesses.

 ---